 - Presentation | Dr. Steven Q Simpson – Severe Sepsis a Time Critical Diagnosis Across the Spectrum of Care

-Join national sepsis expert and champion, Dr. Steven Q. Simpson as he facilitates learning and discussion on the critical role of EMS in the early recognition and management of septic patients through the use of case studies.
-EMS professionals will apply their knowledge of the Systemic Inflammatory Response Syndrome (SIRS) criteria, identification of sepsis and treatment to improve outcomes and decrease mortality.
-A personal story of the devastating impact of sepsis will be shared.
+National sepsis expert and champion, Dr. Steven Q. Simpson facilitated learning and discussion on the critical role of EMS in the early recognition and management of septic patients through the use of case studies.
+EMS professionals will be able to apply their knowledge of the Systemic Inflammatory Response Syndrome (SIRS) criteria, identification of sepsis and treatment to improve outcomes and decrease mortality.
+A personal story of the devastating impact of sepsis was also shared.

 - Recognize SIRS and its components

 - Develop an EMS plan for rescue of septic patients

 - Interact with Emergency Departments to facilitate more rapid treatment of septic patients

 - Recognize the differences among sepsis, severe sepsis and septic shock, with attention to evolving definitions of sepsis

 Steven Q. Simpson, MD

 Acting Director, Division of Pulmonary Disease and Critical Care Medicine Director, Fellowship Training, Division of Pulmonary Disease and Critical Care Medicine